OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 ### 4.1 Services to Use

-In any environment, it is best to use a designated secret management solution.
+It is best to use a designated secret management solution in any environment.
 Most cloud providers have at least one service that offers secret management.
-Of course, it's also possible to run a different secret management solution (e.g. HashiCorp Vault) on compute resources within the cloud, but we'll consider cloud provider service offerings in this section.
+Of course, it's also possible to run a different secret management solution (e.g. HashiCorp Vault) on compute resources within the cloud.
+We'll consider cloud provider service offerings in this section.

 Sometimes it's possible to automatically rotate your secret, either via a service provided by your cloud provider or a (custom-built) function.
-Generally, the cloud provider's solution is preferred since the barrier of entry and risk of misconfiguration are lower.
-If you use a custom solution, ensure the role the function uses to do its rotation can only be assumed by said function.
+Generally, you should prefer the cloud provider's solution since the barrier of entry and risk of misconfiguration are lower.
+If you use a custom solution, ensure the function's role to do its rotation can only be assumed by said function.

 #### 4.1.1 AWS

 For AWS, the recommended solution is [AWS secret manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html).

 Permissions are granted at the secret level.
-Check out the [Secrets Manager best practices](https://docs.aws.amazon.com/secretsmanager/latest/userguide/best-practices.html) for more information.
+Check out the [Secrets Manager best practices](https://docs.aws.amazon.com/secretsmanager/latest/userguide/best-practices.html).

 It is also possible to use the [Systems Manager Parameter store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html), which is cheaper, but that has a few downsides: